 Multi-Peril Crop Insurance

-Federal crop insurance protecting against yield loss from weather, pests, disease.
+Federal crop insurance protecting against yield loss.

 - Revenue Protection (RP)